 This article focuses on explaining the difference between CAD and CAE.
-But before we do that, let’s first explain what exactly CAD is and does.
+But let’s first explain what exactly CAD is.

 Not too long ago, before CAD was introduced, engineers made their drawings and calculations by hand.
 Today, that would be considered a struggle.
-Engineers only drew three different views on their sheet of paper, and they had to simplify their product in order to make calculations on the product behavior if external forces were applied.
-With the introduction of CAD software, it was suddenly possible for engineers to create accurate 3D models.
-With further technological advancements, these 3D models can now be analyzed using CAE software.
+Engineers only drew three different views on their sheet of paper, and they had to simplify their product in order to make calculations of its behavior if external forces were applied.
+With the introduction of computer-aided design (CAD) software, it was suddenly possible for engineers to create accurate 3D models.
+With further technological advancements, these 3D models can now be analyzed using computer-aided engineering (CAE) software.

 CAD vs. CAE Tools From Manual to Automated Calculations

 On the way to being a qualified mechanical engineer, the first thing students learn is how to solve mechanical problems.
 In this example, our mechanical problem is the need to find out how wind affects the Olympic Tower in Munich.

 The first thing we do is simplify the model.
 Details and features of the tower (including the restaurant and antenna) that might not be needed for a rough mechanical calculation are going to be eliminated.
 Actually, the Olympic Tower looks like a big pole, so, in this case, the assumption is that the tower is a pole without the restaurant and the antenna.

 At the beginning of the calculations, we make a rough drawing of the tower, which in our case is a simple line on the paper.
 We estimate the wind as a constant force at the tip of the tower with the goal of the calculation being to get the momentum at the bottom of the tower.
 The equation would simply be the force of the wind times the height of the tower.

 Counterarguments for the easy approximation we did are:

 - The Olympic Tower is not a two-dimensional line drawn on a paper, but a complex three-dimensional geometry.

 To calculate this, we utilize the power of CAE.